juanique/dotfiles/README.md

     git submodule init
     git submodule update

+###Temporary files

+Vim saves swap and backup files for every file you open.
+Using this config these are saved by default under `~/tmp/vim_bak`, we need to make sure this directory exists.

+    mkdir -p ~/tmp/vim_bak

+###Python

-The PEP8 plugin requires you to have installed the pytho PEP8 library you can install it using `pip`.
-I would also recomment you install `pylint` if you care about your code quality.
+The PEP8 plugin (checks code conventions) requires you to have installed the python PEP8 library, and the syntastic plugin (checks for syntax errors) requires `pyflakes` you can install both using `pip`.
+I would also recommend you install `pylint` if you care about code quality.

 If using Ubuntu you may install pip with `apt-get`